Perfect: Northwest Missouri State caps unbeaten basketball season with D2 championship

-The Bearcats men’s basketball team completed a wire-to-wire unbeaten campaign on Saturday in Evansville, Ind., beating Point Loma 64-58 for the NCAA Division II championship.
+The Bearcats’ men’s basketball team completed a wire-to-wire unbeaten campaign on Saturday in Evansville, Ind., beating Point Loma Nazarene (Calif.)
+64-58 for the NCAA Division II championship.

-No Division I men’s team has finished undefeated with a record better than 32-0.
+And Northwest became the first NCAA men’s team to finish undefeated with a record better than 32-0.

 FLASH SALE!
 Unlimited digital access for $3.99 per month